 Remembering Jesus' Baptism... and our Own

-The Feast of the Baptism of Our Lord is celebrated on the Sunday after January 6th.
-This year's celebration on January 13th happens to coincide with the traditional Feast date.
+The Feast of the Baptism of Our Lord is usually celebrated on the Sunday after January 6th.
+This year's celebration on January 9th finds this beautiful feast falling on Monday instead, since we celebrate Ephiphany on Sunday.
 It marks the end of the Christmas season on the liturgical calendar and brings us back to Ordinary Time for afew weeks before we begin readying ourselves for Easter.
 We can make the most of this special day by using it to teach our families why we celebrate the sacrament of Baptism.

 Jesus didn't need baptism, he was the Sinless One!
 Rather as St. John Chrysostom wrote, "... baptism needed the power of Christ."
 His baptism was important because it foreshadowed our own need for baptism to wash away original sin and to receive new life through the Holy Spirit.
 At Jesus' baptism the doors of heaven were opened.
 At our own baptisms heaven is opened to us!

-To help young children understand the why behind their own baptism, and how it made them Children of God, the book, Today I Was Baptized, or Dvd, Born into the Kingdom are wonderful resources.
+To help young children understand the why behind their own baptism, and how it made them Children of God the DVDs My Time with Jesus: Baptism, and Brother Francis' Born into the Kingdom are wonderful resources.

-- Keepsakes: Get out the pictures, certificates, candles and other keepsakes, and share each family member's story as you add them to the calendar.
+- Keepsakes: Get out the photographs, certificates, candle and other keepsakes, and share each family member's story as you add them to the calendar.
 (Wish you had a safe place to store all these sacramental treasures now that you've rediscovered them?
 Here's special box to keep them safe.
 Or look in our Baptism department for smaller keepsake boxes.)

 - Celebrate: A simple relighting of your baptismal candle at a family meal with an accompanying "Happy Baptism to You!" is enough to make the day festive.